Guelma Province: Geography

-The territory of the province (4,101 sqkm) is mainly composed of arable land (about 49%) or 1,890 sqkm, of which about 100 sqkm is irrigated, and the rest is rainfed.
+The territory of the province (4,101 sqkm) is mainly composed of arable land (about 49%), which accounts for 1,890 sqkm; of this land, about 100 sqkm is irrigated, and the rest is rainfed.
 In the area surrounding Guelma, around 130 sqkm is irrigable, 110 sqkm in the area between Oued Zenati and Tamlouka, and 20 sqkm around Bouchegouf.
-Forests cover about 31% of the total area, which equals 0.9 sqkm, composed mainly of Aleppo Pine, Algerian Oak and Cork Oak.
+Forests cover about 31% of the total area, which equals 0.9 sqkm, composed mainly of Aleppo pine, Algerian oak and Cork Oak.
 Areas dedicated for future industrial development, called activity zones in Algeria cover 2 sqkm.]

 Administrative divisions

 The province is divided into 10 districts (daïras), which are further divided into 34 communes or municipalities.